Descent / Czechoslovak lineage · decided by Ministry of Interior

 Slovak citizenship by descent

-Slovakia's 2022 law lets descendants — to a great-grandparent — of a Czechoslovak citizen born in Slovak territory acquire citizenship, with no language test and dual citizenship allowed.
+Slovakia can grant citizenship to descendants — to a great-grandparent — of a Czechoslovak citizen born in Slovak territory, with no language test and dual citizenship allowed.
+Since the 15 July 2026 reform, no Slovak residence permit is required first.
+This route is a ministerial grant rather than a right: the Interior Ministry states there is no legal entitlement to it even when every condition is met.
 Check whether you qualify, build your lineage, and get a primary-source-backed document checklist and cost estimate.

 🇸🇰 Born in Slovak lands